 At Peppers Craigieburn, a private 100 year old golf course stands as the main focal point of the property.
-The grounds are framed by impeccably kept gardens and outdoor guest amenities, as well as an on-site Endota Spa centre and the newly refurbished Hickory's Restaurant and Bar.
+The grounds are framed by impeccably kept gardens and outdoor guest amenities, as well as the newly refurbished Hickory's Restaurant and Bar.

 The rooms and suites at Peppers Craigieburn emanate a comfortable Southern Highlands retreat feel.
 With modern facilities and sweeping views of the gardens, accommodation at Peppers Craigieburn offers the perfect balance of style and elegance.